Kamirus/purescript-selda/guide/SimpleE2E.md

 ```

 We will use the `postgresql-client` to create some tables in our database.
-To do so we define an auxiliary function `execute` that takes the SQL string literal, executes it and if something went wrong throws an error.
+To do so we define an auxiliary function `execute` that takes the SQL string literal, executes it and if something goes wrong it throws an error.

 ```purescript
 execute ∷ String → PostgreSQL.Connection → Aff Unit